richdrummer33/whisper-assistant/README.md

 This is a python script using [openai/whisper](https://github.com/openai/whisper) to type with your voice.
 This is forked from https://github.com/dynamiccreator/whisper-typer-tool.

+After you start the script you just press **alt-M** to start/stop thr listener.
+After the record is finsihed, it will type what you said starting at the current cursor position in any editor,input field etc.

 It also can act as an assistant when you start by saying "snoop" after activating the mic listener.
 The assistant currently has snoop dogg persona, which you can change.

-After you start the script you just press **F2** to start/stop recording.
-After the record is finsihed, it will type what you said starting at the current cursor position in any editor,input field etc.

 # Setup Instructions